I Can Love You: Critical reception

-Larry Flick from Billboard wrote, "R&B radio has already deemed this second single from the gorgeous Share My World as a deserved smash—now it's time for pop programmers to do the same.
-Like its predecessor, "Love Can Turn Around", this jam cruises at an uplifting jeep-funk pace, with Miss Blige getting sultry over layers of soothing love chants tightly arranged by producer-of-the-moment Rodney Jerkins.
+"I Can Love You" earned largely positive reviews from music critics.
+Larry Flick from Billboard called the song "a deserved smash."
+He found that "like its predecessor, "Love Is All We Need", this jam cruises at an uplifting jeep-funk pace, with Miss Blige getting sultry over layers of soothing love chants tightly arranged by producer-of-the-moment Rodney Jerkins.
 The result is a wickedly catchy jam that will sooth a brow fevered by the ongoing spree of factory-like funk that crowds the airwaves.
 Top 40 will probably focus on the snug rap-free edit, though the more airy and expansive album version has a guest rhyme by Lil' Kim that's quite cute and well worth a listen."